hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 or work.
 Calculating the net energy cost is perhaps the most satisfactory solution (box 1.10).

-## Box 1.10 Calculating the net energy cost of human labor {.featuretitle}
+Box 1.10 Calculating the net energy cost of human labor

 There is no universally accepted way to express the energy cost of human labor, and calculating the net energy cost is perhaps the best choice: